raulh82vlc/raulh82vlc.github.io/_posts/2020-10-16-Synchronous_communication_with_the_UI_using_Stateflow.md

 layout: post
 title: Synchronous communication with the UI using StateFlow
 ---
-***"Synchronous communication with the UI using StateFlow"*** [ProAndroidDev Article](https://proandroiddev.com/synchronous-communication-with-the-ui-using-stateflow-74f6ed68eff5)
+***"Synchronous communication with the UI using StateFlow" - "Synchronous communication with Kotlin StateFlow "*** [ProAndroidDev Article](https://proandroiddev.com/synchronous-communication-with-the-ui-using-stateflow-74f6ed68eff5)